BIOTECH 7040 - Application of Next Generation Sequencing

 General Course Information

-Course Code BIOTECH 7040 Course Application of Next Generation Sequencing Coordinating Unit School of Biological Sciences Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week throughout the semester.
-Practicals to be scheduled and workshops will be included in this this contact time.
-Lecturer to advise students of timetable schedule.
-Available for Study Abroad and Exchange N Assumed Knowledge BIOTECH 7005 Restrictions Master of Biotechnology (Biomedical); Graduate Diploma in Biotechnology (Biomedical) Course Description Second and third next-generation sequencing technologies are transforming all aspects of our lives.
+Course Code BIOTECH 7040 Course Application of Next Generation Sequencing Coordinating Unit Molec & Biomedical Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week throughout the Semester.
+Available for Study Abroad and Exchange N Assumed Knowledge BIOTECH 7005 Restrictions Available to Graduate Certificate, Graduate Diploma in Biotechnology (Biomedical), Master of Biotechnology (Biomedical), Master of Biotechnology (Biomedical) (Advanced) and Master of Biopharmaceutical Engineering students only Course Description Second and third next-generation sequencing technologies are transforming all aspects of our lives.
 Some examples include; diagnostics in the clinical medicine, population genomics to identify rare disease-causing alleles in humans, and real-time identification of disease-causing pathogens in field hospitals and mobile laboratories.
 Applications of these next-generation technologies to improve humanity are almost endless.
+This theoretical and practical course provides an understanding of the technology underpinning different next-generation sequencing technologies, specific considerations for using and applying different sequencing technologies, for example Sanger, Oxford Nanopore Technology or Illumina sequencing.
+By undertaking a real-life scenario, you will implement and practically undertake a sequencing strategy to answer an industry relevant question.

 Course Coordinator: Associate Professor Iain Searle